ibm-cloud-docs/Registry/registry_public_images.md

 You can access the public {{site.data.keyword.IBM_notm}} images by using the command line.
 {: shortdesc}

-Before you begin, complete the following tasks:
+Before you begin, complete the following tasks.

 1. Ensure that the {{site.data.keyword.registrylong_notm}} CLI is installed, see [Installing the `container-registry` CLI plug-in](/docs/Registry?topic=Registry-registry_setup_cli_namespace#cli_namespace_registry_cli_install).

 2. Log in to [{{site.data.keyword.cloud_notm}}](/docs/cli?topic=cli-ibmcloud_cli#ibmcloud_login).

     ```